memtech/people/README.md

 ### The locations array, what?

-The `js/locations.js` file shoudl look something like this:
+The `js/locations.js` file should look something like this:

     var locations = [
       { name: 'wayne bills', origin: 'northaven, tn', latitude: 35.26507, longitude: -90.04078 },